emberjs/website/source/blog/2018-11-29-december-event.md

 ## Participation Rules

-To qualify for any of our random assortment of thank you goodies (that we’ve delightfully dubbed Embercouragement), you must complete at least 5(five) participation activities for repositories in the [ember-learn org](https://github.com/ember-learn) between December 1 and December 28, 2018.
+To qualify for any of our random assortment of thank you goodies (that we’ve delightfully dubbed _Embercouragement_), you must complete at least five participation activities for repositories in the [ember-learn org](https://github.com/ember-learn) between December 1-28, 2018.

 ## Participation Activities